kjwhitla/frontend-nanodegree-arcade-game/README.md

 HEY!
 Thanks for checking this out
 Play the game [here!](http://kjwhitla.github.io/frontend-nanodegree-arcade-game)

+To play the game locally download the repo to your desktop.
+Open the index file with the browser of your choice.
+Let the Zombie mayhem begin!

 ### Main Objective

 Get your avatar across the road without being hit by a ZOMBIE!